Skip to main content

 Lane supports two styles of roadmaps:

-• Swimlane Roadmap: A board-style view, great for visualizing strategic themes, OKRs, or initiatives over time.
+• Board style: A board-style view, great for visualizing strategic themes, OKRs, or initiatives over time.

-• Timeline Roadmap: A horizontal timeline layout, ideal for planning feature releases, product launches, or sprint cycles.
+• Timeline style: A horizontal timeline layout, ideal for planning feature releases, product launches, or sprint cycles.

-Roadmaps in Lane are powered by the objects you already manage - Objectives, Features, and Insights.
-You can build different kinds of roadmaps depending on your planning needs:
+Roadmaps in Lane are powered by the objects you already manage - Objectives and Features.
+You can build different kinds of roadmaps depending on your planning needs.

 1. Click the + icon next to Roadmaps in the sidebar.

-2. Select a pre-defined template or start customizing from scratch.
+2. Under the Board style, select a ready-made template or start customizing your layout from the ground up.

-4. Select the Primary object (Objective, Feature, or Insight).
+3. Select the Primary object (Objectives or Features).

-• Columns: Based on timeframe, release stages, or statuses.
+• Column: Based on timeframe, release stages, or statuses.

 Sharing roadmaps